rust-lang/book/nostarch/chapter03.md

 Could not compile `branches`.
 ```

-The error tells us that Rust expected a `bool`, but got an integer.
+The error indicates that Rust expected a `bool` but got an integer.
 Rust will
-not automatically try to convert non-boolean types to a boolean here, unlike
+not automatically try to convert non-boolean types to a boolean, unlike
-languages like Ruby or JavaScript.
-We must be explicit and always give `if` a
+languages such as Ruby and JavaScript.
+You must be explicit and always provide
-`boolean` as its condition.
-If you wanted your `if` code block to run only when
+`if` with a `boolean` as its condition.
+If you wanted your `if` code block to
-a number is not equal to `0`, for example, we would change the `if` expression
+run only when a number is not equal to `0`, for example, you would change the
-to read:
+`if` expression to the following:

 Filename: src/main.rs